How to Achieve Better Fan Engagement with Sports App Development

 Fantasy sports apps are online games where participants assemble imaginary or virtual teams of real players of a professional sport.
 These teams compete in virtual championships and leagues based on the statistical performance of those players’ in actual games.

-These fantasy sports apps can focus on a single sport, like Yahoo Fantasy Sports, or on multiple sports in one application, like CBS Sports Fantasy.
+These fantasy sports apps can focus on a single sport, like Fantasy Football Draft Wizard, or can include multiple sports in one mobile app, such as ESPN Fantasy Sports.

 The features you should integrate are very similar to those of the sports betting apps.
 You’ll have to provide match and user betting statistics, betting functionality, and a payment gateway.